ABET Fellow Award

 The Nomination Kit

 The ABET Fellow Award, like all other ABET Awards, is given to a nominee selected by his or her peers.
-To learn more about the process and criteria involved, or to nominate one of your peers, download and review the nomination kit below.
+To learn more about the process and criteria involved, or to nominate one of your peers, download and review the nomination kit (available soon).
 The deadline for nominations is April 20, and only complete nominations with references will be accepted.

 - Ronald J. Bennett, Patricia Brackin, Jeffrey W. Fergus, Donna S. Reese